Your Guide To ADA Compliance In Texas

 This discussion shows that the overall scenario of ADA compliance in Texas is not as bad as in other states like California and New York.

 There was a rise in lawsuits from 2018 to 2019, but it slowed down in 2020.
 This doesn’t mean you aren’t at risk of ADA lawsuits though.
+In 2023, the Department of Justice (DoJ) found that four Texas counties violated Title II of the Americans with Disabilities Act by operating election websites that failed to meet federal benchmarks for web accessibility.

 Aside from that, making modifications to your website makes it accessible to everyone and it broadens your customer base.

-Get a comprehensive accessibility audit of your website at Accessibility Checker.
+Start by getting a comprehensive accessibility audit of your website at Accessibility Checker.

 Accessibility Checker